grings/DMSCONTAINERsamples/README.md

 After configuring everything in the ADMINGUi, in the example in question we find the possibility to send messages of various types :

-* Send a simple mail
+* button `send a simple mail` (send an email with simple text or html in it, with no attachments)
-* send email with attachment
+* button  `send email with attachment` (send an email with attachments)
-* send bulk messages
+* button  `send bulk messages` (send a large number of messages in a short period of time, or to a large number of recipients)

-to test the example, we need to change the email inserted in the attribute of the object lJMsg: TJSONObject in the following way :
+to test the example, we need to change the email inserted in the attribute of the object `lJMsg` in the following way :

 >Insert your email test in the
 >```pascal